naijasecforce/blog.github.io/_posts/2019-12-10-emotet-malspam.md

 The powershell script runs and downloads a binary from 5 different URLs as per below;
 ![](../assets/images/emotet-malspam5.png)

-The binary gets saved as XXX.exe (where XXX is a number), in this case C:\Users\admin\938.exe which then gets renamed as serialfunc.exe and gets saved to C:\Users\admin\AppData\Local\serialfunc\serialfunc.exe

-It then starts communicating with CnC servers.
+The binary gets saved as XXX.exe (where XXX is a number), in this case C:\Users\admin\938.exe which then gets renamed as serialfunc.exe and gets saved to C:\Users\admin\AppData\Local\serialfunc\serialfunc.exe.It then starts communicating with CnC servers.

 ## Emotet Process Tree
 ![](../assets/images/emotet-malspam6.png)